dlang/dmd/CONTRIBUTING.md

 For first-time contributors, we suggest looking for issues categorized as [trivial](https://issues.dlang.org/buglist.cgi?component=dmd&keywords=trivial&product=D).
 You may continue with issues categorized [bootcamp](https://issues.dlang.org/buglist.cgi?component=dmd&keywords=bootcamp&product=D).

 If you want a hassle-free contribution look for issues categorized as [preapproved](https://issues.dlang.org/buglist.cgi?component=dmd&keywords=preapproved&product=D).

+## Refactoring

+The purpose of refactoring is to make the code easier to understand.
+It is not to change the behavior of the program, add enhancements, or fix bugs.

+- Refactorings must come with a rationale as to why it makes the code better.

+- Break up larger refactorings into a series of self-contained PRs rather than one gigantic one.

+- Significant refactorings that include bug fixes and/or enhancements will be rejected with a request to submit bug fixes and enhancements as separate PRs.
+Putting them as separate commits is not sufficient.
+Refactorings will be reviewed on their own merits, not conflated with other changes.

 ## DMD Best Practices